 - Soda/Pop.
 Avoid items high in sugar.
 Ginger ale allowed to go flat may help settle the stomach.

 - Alcohol/Coffee.
 It increases fluid loss in the body leading to dehydration and interferes with immune function.

 - Kombucha.
 There‘s no medical evidence this is beneficial.
 Several studies suggest significant side effects.

 - Yogurt.
 Well, not at first.
 Dairy is hard to digest and can aggravate nausea.
 Later in the illness, it’s OK.

 - Ice Cream.
 Dairy is hard to digest and can aggravate nausea.

 - Spicy Food.
 It can upset the stomach as can overly greasy foods.

 Spices That Help with Flu Recovery

 If you have the food and drink part down, here’s an extra suggestion from Dr. Hodge.
-Try spicing it up to feel a little relief.
+Try spicing it up for some additional relief.

-“Garlic can bolster the immune system and provide relief in head congestion.
-Ginger increases your interferon level.
-Interferon is a key component of your immune system that fights viral infections.
-Ginger also has been shown to decrease stomach ache and nausea in many people.
-Cinnamon can help a sore throat and has been shown to increase immunity to illness.
-Peppermint helps congestion, kind of like the menthol effect and can soothe a sore throat.
-Thyme, used in tea or added to a stream treatment, helps decrease congestion, Dr. Hodge says.”
+- Garlic.
+It can boost the immune system and provide relief in head congestion.
+Ginger increases your interferon level, a key component of your immune system that fights viral infections.
+Ginger has also been shown to decrease stomachache and nausea in many people.